PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Test and Benchmark Sets

 \section{Test and Benchmark Sets}

-Figure \ref{fig:dataset-temporal} provides a temporal view of the dataset after the cleaning process, aggregated at a daily granularity.
-The volume of phishing data collected each day depended primarily on the number of phishing pages reported by the feeds, as well as occasional local infrastructure issues.
-In contrast, the benign data collection shows greater variability, partly because benign URLs are more readily available -- allowing a large number to be collected in a single day -- and also because benign pages tend to be less dynamic and remain fresh for longer periods than phishing pages.
-This accounts for the periods during which no benign data was collected.

-Algorithm \ref{alg:test-set} outlines the main procedure used to split the dataset into training and test sets.
-A test split fraction, $p = 0.7$ was used.
-Lines \texttt{4--7} create a temporal split, performed in a stratified manner to preserve class proportions across both sets.
-However, due to differences in data collection between phishing and benign, the temporal separation between train and test occur at different times for the two classes as shown in Figure \ref{fig:dataset-temporal}.
+Algorithm~\ref{alg:test-set} outlines the main procedure used to split the dataset into training and test sets.
+A test split fraction, $p = 0.3$ was used.
+Lines \texttt{5--7} create a temporal split, performed in a stratified manner to preserve class proportions across both sets.

 Lines \texttt{10--19} minimize data leakage from training set to the test set by iterating over the test dataset, searching for similar instances in the training set using LSH, and removing test points with similarity above a threshold.